JuriSchalueck/MSOD/README.md

 ```

 ## The Example_config file
-You can copy the Example_config.toml file and rename it config.toml. here you can specify where your images are stored, where Datasets are stored and set the parameters you want MSOD to run with.
+You can copy the Example_config.toml file and rename it config.toml.
+Here you can specify where your images are stored, where datasets are stored, and set the parameters you want MSOD to run with.
 Each option is explained by the comment next to it.